|

 Microcontroller

-architecture, but with 16384 words of flash program memory and 1536 bytes of static RAM.
-It also has an extended instruction set and
+with 16384 words of flash program memory and 1536 bytes of static RAM.
+It also has an extended instruction set and additional index

-additional index registers, making the MCU more suitable for firmware development in high-level languages, for example C. There is also a wide range
+registers, making the MCU more suitable for firmware development in high-level languages, for example C. There is also a wide range of built-in

 Even though the heart of the ring signal analysis is the measurement of time periods, the accuracy of these measurements is not tremendously